bazelbuild/bazel/site/docs/skylark/windows_tips.md

   error code, then a simple `.bat` file will suffice.
 If your rule returns a `DefaultInfo()` provider, the `executable` field may refer to that `.bat` file on Windows.

-  And since file extensions don't matter on macOS / Linux, you can always use `.bat` as the extension, even for shell scripts.
+  And since file extensions don't matter on macOS and Linux, you can always use `.bat` as the extension, even for shell scripts.

-  Be aware that **empty `.bat` files cannot be executed**.
+  Be aware that empty `.bat` files cannot be executed.
 If you need an empty script, write one space in it.

 - **Use Bash in a principled way.**

   In Starlark build and test rules, use `ctx.actions.run_shell` to run Bash scripts and Bash commands as actions.

-  In Starlark macros, wrap the Bash commands in a `native.sh_binary()` or `native.genrule()`.
-Bazel will check if Bash is available and run the script / command through Bash.
+  In Starlark macros, wrap Bash scripts and commands in a `native.sh_binary()` or `native.genrule()`.
+Bazel will check if Bash is available and run the script or command through Bash.

   In Starlark repository rules, try avoiding Bash altogether.
-Bazel offers no way to run Bash commands in a principled way in repository rules.
+Bazel currently offers no way to run Bash commands in a principled way in repository rules.

 ## Deleting files